mutantcity/mutant.city.middleman/source/articles/2016-09-22-hello-world.html.markdown

 Lets move into the future together: technologically, intellectually, emotionally, intimately, but most of all hungrily.

-(To do: Reduce the size of that high resolution taco image.)
+(To do: Reduce the size of that high resolution taco image.
+The tacos don't load rapidly on mobile.)